clvLabs/batukeitor/resources/docs/crew-packs.md

 ```

 * The `name` field should be filled with the crew name.
+* The `instrumentPack` field identifies the instrument pack to use.
+  * It should match the folder name under `data/instruments`.
+  * If not specified, `default` will be assumed.
 * The `scores` list should contain, for each score we want published:
   * Its filename (without the `.yml` extension).
   * A description string (score _display name_).

 Given the example above, score:
+* Instruments will be loaded from `data/instruments/default`
 * `scores/sample` will be published as `Demo score`.
 * `scores/samba-reggae.yml` will be published as `Samba Reggae`.
 * `scores/theory.yml` will be published as `Basic Theory`.